Skip to content

 How Human Should Your Chatbot be?

 There’s no denying that Johnny 5 was undoubtedly the hero we all needed.
-Remember how we all fell instantly in love with those sweet eyes and machine coos of WALL-E fame?
-Tell me that you wouldn’t give all your leftovers to have Rosie help you get the kids ready in the morning, finish the laundry, and cook dinner.
+Remember how we all fell instantly in love with those sweet eyes and mechanical coos of WALL-E fame?
+Tell me that you wouldn’t give all of your leftovers to have Rosie help you get the kids ready in the morning, finish the laundry, and cook dinner.

 What’s a chatbot anyway?